 We use the Financial Times League Table from 2010 and 2011 to pick the top 10 investment banks, all of which are in the First Call database.
-Those firms are: Citibank, Credit Suisse, UBS, Barclays, Morgan Stanley, JP Morgan, Goldman Sachs, Bank of America/ Merrill Lynch, Deutsche Bank, and Bear Stearns.
+Those firms are: Citibank, Credit Suisse, UBS, Barclays, Morgan Stanley, JP Morgan, Goldman Sachs, Bank of America/Merrill Lynch, Deutsche Bank, and Bear Stearns.
 These firms together account for 30-40% of all analyst activity observations in the First Call recommendation and forecast files.
 We

 15 We also examine whether shorts' informative advantage differs between positive and negative news days, defined as negative unexpected earnings surprises, recommendation downgrades, or negative revisions of analyst forecasts.
 We define dummy variables that take the value of one on days with negative events and zero otherwise and add them to the model.
-If shorts become more or less predictive before negative.
+If shorts become more or less predictive before negative events compared with positive events, then the coefficients of these dummies should be negative.
 We find over all four horizons that shorts are predictive in general, whether the event is negative or not.
 The negative event coefficient is always negative, and is marginally significant for horizons longer than 5 days.
 This finding suggests that shorts are more predictive before negative events.
 But when we separate events into different categories, the results become noisy.
 We still find that shorts have predictive power in general, but only for recommendation changes, short sellers predict negative changes better than positive changes.
 Overall, the specification using a negative-events dummy decreases the precision of our estimates and we do not tabulate these results.